kpchi/hackaguide/Pre-Planning/Ticketing.md

 name: Ticketing
 ---

-Please note this guide is Eventbrite-centric, there are some theoretical aspects here worth taking note of.
+Please note this guide is Eventbrite First-Come-First-Served (FCFS)-centric, there are some theoretical aspects here worth taking note of.
 See Debatable.

 ---
 Pre-registration
 ---

-- To gain quick idea before actually releasing tickets
+- To gain quick idea of interest before actually releasing tickets.
 - Allows an idea on priority release for certain groups if needed.